 If you are recording on your smartphone, using the camera app (without it being used as a webcam); then you are not reliant on the network connection.
 To clarify, you will only need a connection later when you are uploading to your computer.

 This is important for either video or audio resources.
-The eLearning team already have a page related to this topic.
+The eLearning team already has a page related to this topic: Video Basics.

 For video resources, recording somewhere with minimal distractions in the background is recommended.
 This ensures more focus on the content you are making.

 It is best to record your audio in a quiet space when outdoor noise is minimal.
 This could be during the morning or the night; depending on where you are.